defold/doc/docs/en/manuals/gui-templates.md

 ![Button template](images/gui-templates/gui-templates-button.png)

 Now we can add any number of instances of the button to another GUI scene.
-Create or open a new scene and select menu:Gui[Add Template Node], alternatively right-click *Nodes* in the *Outline* and select *Add Templat* from the drop-down.
+Create or open a new scene and select <kbd>Gui ▸ Add Template Node</kbd>, alternatively right-click *Nodes* in the *Outline* and select <kbd>Add Template</kbd> from the drop-down.

 ![Add template](images/gui-templates/gui-templates-add-template.png)

-Select the GUI scene file to use as template, in this case "button.gui".
+Select the GUI scene file to use as template, in this case *button.gui*.
 You can add any number of nodes, each an instance based on the same template.
 If we change the template, each instance updates immediately in the editor, reflecting the changes.
 Notice that all nodes present in the template node is accessible in the *Outline* view.
 Nodes under a template node are automatically named with a prefix "[template node id]/".

 ![Node instances](images/gui-templates/gui-templates-instances.png)